Ground rent: Maryland

 The State of Maryland maintains provisions for ground rents, primarily in the Baltimore area.
 The practice dates back to the seventeenth century, when lesser lords and serfs paid crops and livestock to feudal lords to rent the lord's land.
 With ground rent, homeowners only own the building itself, but they must pay a small amount to rent the land itself from its owner.
 Under Maryland law, if ground rent is not paid on time, the ground owner can go to court and have a lien placed against the house, effectively seizing the home from the homeowner over a relatively small amount due, sometimes as little as $24.
 This occurred almost 4,000 times in Baltimore City from 2000 to 2005.
 In addition, properties with ground rent are usually valued about $10,000 less than comparable properties without ground rent.

-In 2007, an emergency bill was presented by Democratic Governor of Maryland Martin O'Malley to completely ban new ground rents and prevent ground owners from seizing houses from delinquent homeowners.
+In 2007, an emergency bill was presented by Democratic governor of Maryland Martin O'Malley to completely ban new ground rents and prevent ground owners from seizing houses from delinquent homeowners.
 The bill was passed by the legislature.
 Maryland state law required all ground owners to register the ownership of the land with the state by September 2008 or else the ground ownership is automatically extinguished.
 As of 2008, there were about 85,000 in Maryland.
 The new laws were contested in court for some ground owners, who called it an unconstitutional taking of property without fair compensation.
 In 2011, the law was ruled unconstitutional by the Maryland Court of Appeals, the state's highest court, to the extent that it purported to extinguish property rights of leaseholders.
 New ground rent leases can no longer be created after 22 January 2007, and ground rent owners must register their leases with the State Department of Assessments in order to collect rents or file a lien for unpaid rents (although failure to register no longer risks extinguishment of the property right).

 New York

-More than a hundred condominium and co-op buildings exist on leased land in New York City, including notable high-rises like Trump Plaza and The Stanhope.
-Many date to the 1960s and 1970s, before the city became one of the world's most expensive real estate markets.
+More than a hundred condominium and co-op buildings exist on leased land in New York City.
+Trump Plaza was leased from 1983 until 2015 when it was purchased by the co-op board for $190 million.
+The Stanhope, which converted to a co-op in 2005, has a lease agreement covering fixed rental terms lasting 150 years.
+Many leases date to the 1960s and 1970s, before the city became one of the world's most expensive real estate markets.

 Apartments in land-lease buildings tend to cost "25 ... to 40 percent" less than comparable units in buildings on owned land, according to one New York City property broker, but their "perceived risk" may cause difficulty selling or financing them.
 Monthly costs include rent payments for the land, so they are significantly higher than fees in an owned building, and can rise sharply and unexpectedly if the land's value is reassessed during a real estate boom.
 Theoretically, the expiration of a land lease could even turn shareholders/owners to tenants and render their investments worthless.